Redaguoti

 Applies to:

 Remediating vulnerabilities takes time and can be dependent on the responsibilities and resources of the IT team.
-Security admins can temporarily reduce the risk of a vulnerability by taking immediate action to block all currently known vulnerable versions of an application, until the remediation request is completed.
-The block option gives IT teams time to patch the application without security admins worrying that the vulnerabilities will be exploited in the meantime.
+Security administrators can temporarily reduce the risk of a vulnerability by taking immediate action to block all currently known vulnerable versions of an application until the remediation request is completed.
+The block option gives your IT teams time to patch an application without worrying your security administrators about the vulnerabilities.

-While taking the remediation steps suggested by a security recommendation, security admins with the proper permissions can perform a mitigation action and block vulnerable versions of an application.
+While taking the remediation steps suggested by a security recommendation, security administrators can perform a mitigation action and block vulnerable versions of an application.
 File indicators of compromise (IOC)s are created for each of the executable files that belong to vulnerable versions of that application.
 Microsoft Defender Antivirus then enforces blocks on the devices that are in the specified scope.

 Block or warn mitigation action